Spoiler alert: A custom website is not always the “must” it’s made out to be.

 - Is it lack of functionality?

-- Is it the design is getting in the way?
+- Or is the design is getting in the way?

-The answers to this next set of questions will start to pinpoint if your website’s problem requires a custom solution, and what that problem is.
+The answers to this next set of questions will start to pinpoint if your website’s problem requires a custom solution.
+Best of all, it will also tell you that problem is.
 In some cases, the solution lies in addressing very specific, smaller issues.
 In others, it’s tackling the site as a whole.

-You may need to spend some time gathering more specific data from your site users.
 This can be achieved by setting up a feedback plugin, doing a deep dive into your analytics, or even leading user testing sessions.
 You may wonder if this is all necessary, but keep in mind you’re considering spending significant money creating a new answer to an old problem.
-You will want to be sure of what that problem is before investing in the solution.
+First and foremost, you will want to be sure of what that problem is before investing in the solution.

 At the end of the day, working with a website professional doesn’t immediately mean diving into a custom website.
 A good designer and developer will carefully consider your existing website (or lack thereof) and work to address the unique problems that are preventing your site from being the bombastic powerhouse it was meant to be.